+Server Command

-Server Command Windows In the DHOST (NDSCONS) screen, click nldap.dlm > Stop.
-Linux, Solaris, AIX, and HP-UX In the DHOST remote management page, to unload LDAP, click the LDAP v3 for Novell eDirectory 8.8 action icon to stop. or At the Linux, Solaris, AIX, or HP-UX prompt, enter /opt/novell/eDirectory/sbin/nldap -u
+Windows In the DHOST (NDSCONS) screen, click nldap.dlm &gt; Stop .

+Linux, Solaris, and AIX In the DHOST remote management page, to unload LDAP, click the LDAP v3 for Novell eDirectory 8.8 action icon to stop.

+or

+At the Linux, Solaris, or AIX prompt, enter

+/opt/novell/eDirectory/sbin/nldap -u